 Maha Shivaratri is a famous Hindu festival celebrated each year in reverence of Lord Shiva.
-In 2019 Shivratri would be celebrated on Monday 4th, March.
+In 2020 Shivratri would be celebrated on Friday 21st February.
 Maha Shivratri Festival is celebrated with devotion and religious fervor on the moonless 14th night of the new moon in the Hindu month of Phalgun.
 Devotees observe fast all through the day and night of Shivratri in honor of Lord Shiva and pay a visit to Shiva temples.
-Ritual bath of Shiva Lingam with milk, water, honey etc is also performed by the devotees as a part of the Maha Shivratri tradition.
-Many believe that Shivratri Festival marks the wedding day of Lord Shiva and Parvati.
-However, according to some legends, it was on the auspicious night of Shivratri that Lord Shiva performed the ‘Tandava’, the dance of the primal creation, preservation and destruction.
+A ritual bath of Shiva A lingam with milk, water, honey, etc is also performed by the devotees as a part of the Maha Shivratri tradition.
+Many believe that the Shivratri Festival marks the wedding day of Lord Shiva and Parvati.
+However, according to some legends, it was on the auspicious night of Shivratri that Lord Shiva performed the ‘Tandava’, the dance of the primal creation, preservation, and destruction.

 Nishita Kaal Puja Time = 12:15 AM to 01:05 AM

 On 22nd, Maha Shivaratri Parana Time = 06:55 AM to 03:33 PM

 Ratri First Prahar Puja Time = 06:26 PM to 09:33 PM

 Ratri Second Prahar Puja Time = 09:33 PM to 12:40 AM

 Ratri Third Prahar Puja Time = 12:40 AM to 03:48 AM

 Ratri Fourth Prahar Puja Time = 03:48 AM to 06:55 AM

 Chaturdashi Tithi Begins = 05:20 PM on Feb 21

 Chaturdashi Tithi Ends = 07:02 PM on Feb 22